koszullab/chromosight/README.md

         Given a list of pairs of positions and a contact map, computes the correlation coefficients between those positions and the kernel of the selected pattern.
+    test:
+        Download example data and run the program on it.

 ```